manideep2510/eye-in-the-sky/README.md

 We realized the problem of satellite image classification as a [semantic segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf) problem and built semantic segmentation algorithms in deep learning to tackle this problem.

+### Data Processing during training

+**The Strided Cropping:**

+To have sufficient training data from the given high definition images cropping is required to train the classifier which has about 31M parameters of our U-Net implementation.
+The crop size of 64x64 we find under-representation of the individual classes and the geometry and continuity of the objects is lost, decreasing the field of view of the convolutions.
+Using a cropping window of 128x128 pixels with a stride of 32 resultant of 15887 training 414 validation images.